navaro/nvol/README.md

 # NVOL String Registry Example

 The test example provided can be compiled and run in a GitHub codespace.
-Simply open a codespace for this repostory and type ```make``` in the terminal that opens.
+Simply open a codespace for this repostory and type ```make``` in the terminal that opens (if the terminal is not open use ``` ctrl + ` ``` to open the terminal).
 Now you can start the NVOL example by typing ```./build/nvol``` in the terminal.
 All the commands can be executed in the terminal of the codespace.

 When the example program is launched, a command shell will open and it will display the following:
 ```